Simple Beverage Savings That Can Reduce the Grocery Budget

 3. Sports Drinks

 Gatorade is another favorite, but spendy drink.
-A pack of individual bottles cost anywhere from $4.50 up to $13 depending on the size and number of bottles.
-In a different aisle than the bottled drinks, I found Gatorade bottles for 55 cents each.
+A pack of individual bottles cost anywhere from $5 to $15 depending on the size and number of bottles.

 5. Hot Chocolate